forter/security-101-for-saas-startups/readme.md

     * How can you reduce the exposure after a data breach?

 We grouped together the expected security recommendations by the different phases a start-up goes through.
 The more money and data the startup handles, the bigger the investment in security:

-## Working in the living room (or living at work) phase:
+## Phase 1: Working in the living room (or living at work)

 ### Sharing Admin Passwords